-In this photo you can see that a clear sky at your location you does not equal a clear sky in your line of sight, these hazy clouds for example are all the way over distant Baccalieu Island but still manage to ruin the photo.
+In this photo you can see that even a clear sky at your location you does not equal a clear sky in your line of sight, these hazy clouds for example are all the way over distant Baccalieu Island but still manage to show up in the photo.
 The lines in the sky are the trails left by the stars as earth rotates underneath them.

 After 12 hours of photography and walking all the way back to the car I still had some work to do, as the entire car was covered in a thick coat of frost, serving as a chilling reminder that fall is indeed upon us.